 About Kai Siedenburg

-Kai Siedenburg is a nature connection guide and writer who helps people cultivate intimate, mindful, and juicy relationships with the natural world for the benefit of all beings.
-She is passionate about sharing mindful nature connection as a path to greater peace, joy, and healing in our lives and in the world.
+Kai Siedenburg is a nature connection guide, Ecotherapist, writer, and author who is a pioneer in integrating nature awareness and mindfulness as a path to mind-body wellness.
+She is passionate about helping people connect with nature as a path to greater peace, joy, and balance in their lives and in the world.